HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/index.rst

-   hbpEntityStore -> clbStorage             (from clb-storage module) hbpFileStore -> clbStorage               (from clb-storage module) hbpProjectStore -> clbStorage            (from clb-storage module) hbp-file-browser -> clb-ui-file-browser     (from clb-ui-file-browser module)
+   hbpEntityStore -> clbStorage             (from clb-storage module) hbpFileStore -> clbStorage               (from clb-storage module) hbpProjectStore -> clbStorage            (from clb-storage module) hbp-file-browser -> clb-ui-storage     (from clb-ui-storage module)

 In fact, ``hbpCollaboratoryCore`` is a shell module that will require many sub-modules as an easy way to migrate and import everything.